dothereum/dothereum/README.md

 # Dothereum

-Dothereum is a **thought experiment** descirbing what eth1 -> eth2 transition would look like if we replace the eth2 part with Polkadot / Substrate.
+Dothereum is a **thought experiment** descirbing what eth1 -> eth2 transition would look like if it happens on Polkadot / Substrate.
 As a thought experiement, **there's no plan to implement Dothereum**.
 However, we develop and provide the rough specificiation here as inspirations for both Polkadot and Ethereum ecosystems.